lilarin/CAD-Discord-Server-Dashboard/README.md

   Supabase
 - `VITE_API_URL`: The URL where your backend API is running.
 If you are running locally with Docker Compose, this will be `http://127.0.0.1:8000`
+- `REDIS_URL`: The URL where Redis is running for caching purpose

 > **Important:** See [Supabase Setup](#supabase-setup) for instructions how to obtain Supabase environment variables